-- 1 Plug the display cable (1) (not supplied) into the monitor/VGA connector (2) □ on the computer. - 2 If necessary, plug one end of the display's power cord(3) into the display, and the other end into an AC outlet. - You cannot use the monitor connector on your computer when the port replicator is connected to the computer.
+- 2 If necessary, plug one end of the display's power cord (3) into the display, and the other end into an AC outlet.

 Connecting a multimedia computer display

 You can connect the computer to a multimedia computer display that includes built-in speakers and a microphone.